dunkeltron/liri-node-app/README.md

         1. IMDB rating.
         1. Rotten Tomatoes rating.
         1. Countries the movie was produced in.
-        1. Original anguage of the movie.
+        1. Original language of the movie.
         1. The plot.
         1. List of notable actors in the movie.